Ai Accountant

 Security and Compliance Considerations

-Reconciliation platforms handle sensitive data, so security is foundational.
+Reconciliation platforms handle sensitive financial data.
+Security is foundational, not optional.

-• Data protection standards: expect ISO 27001 and SOC 2 Type II.
+• Data protection standards: expect ISO 27001 and SOC 2 Type II certification.

-• Indian regulatory alignment: RBI guidance and data localization awareness with local presence.
+• Indian regulatory alignment: RBI guidance and data localization awareness with local hosting.

-• Access controls: strict roles and least privilege.
+• Access controls: strict roles and least privilege principles.

 • Audit trails: complete logs for every match and post.

-• Data retention: clear retention, archival, and deletion policies that match Indian law.
+• Data retention: clear retention, archival, and deletion policies that comply with Indian law.

 Getting Started with Payment Reconciliation Automation